Please ensure Javascript is enabled for purposes of website accessibility

 A dental bridge is an artificial tooth that fills a gap left by a missing tooth.
 The bridge comprises two crowns on the teeth adjacent to the space and a false tooth in the middle.
 The false tooth is usually made from porcelain or ceramic and is carefully matched to the color of the surrounding teeth.

 In addition to improving the appearance of your smile, bridges can also help to improve your biting and chewing function.
 Bridges are typically used when there are only a few missing teeth; however, in some cases, multiple bridges may be used to close a more significant gap.
-Bridges can last for many years if maintained properly.
+Dental bridges can last for many years if maintained properly.

 Advantages of Dental Implant